Posing for Portrait: Open the Mouth

 Are there any other reasons for this posing tip?

 Generally speaking, opening the mouth adds to the jawline and creates a welcoming and open image of your subject.
 A slightly open mouth suggests the model is available for communication, which is a good thing, especially if this is what you are aiming for.

 Are there any scenarios when closed mouth is better?

 The only instance I can think of when a closed-mouth photo might be appropriate is for a solemn person who wants to be portrayed as mysterious and elusive.
 Other than that, I’d recommend a pleasant smile with teeth showing any time.
 If you’re concerned about less-than-perfect teeth, that’s easy to fix in photo editing software.
 So go ahead and smile for the camera!
 And Check our Photoshop and Lightroom Classes.

 Are there any fine tweaks for this posing tip?

 Keep your chin up.
-People have a tendency to tuck their chins in photos, creating an unflattering neck wattle.
-The simple way to fix this is to ask your subject to “bring your chin up”; as a photographer you will need to control how much you want them to raise their chins.
+People tend to tuck their chins in photos, creating an unflattering neck wattle.
+The simple way to fix this is to ask your subject to “bring your chin up”; as a photographer, you will need to control how much you want them to raise their chins.